Smallest Ellipsoid Containing $p$-Sum of Ellipsoids with Application to Reachability Analysis: Abstract

 \section{Abstract}

 We study the problem of ellipsoidal bounding of convex set-valued data, where the convex set is obtained by the $p$-sum of finitely many ellipsoids, for any real $p\geq 1$.
 The notion of $p$-sum appears in the Brunn-Minkowski-Firey theory in convex analysis, and generalizes several well-known set-valued operations such as the Minkowski sum of the summand convex sets (here, ellipsoids).
 We derive an outer ellipsoidal parameterization for the $p$-sum of a given set of ellipsoids, and compute the tightest such parameterization for two optimality criteria: minimum trace and minimum volume.
 For such optimal parameterizations, several known results in the system-control literature are recovered as special cases of our general formula.
-For the minimum volume criterion, our analysis leads to certain fixed point recursion which is proved to be contractive, and found to converge fast in practice.
+For the minimum volume criterion, our analysis leads to a fixed point recursion over a scalar that parameterizes the shape matrix of the outer ellipsoid.
+This recursion is proved to be contractive, and found to converge fast in practice.
 We apply these results to compute the forward reach sets for a linear control system subject to different convex set-valued uncertainty models for the initial condition and control, generated by varying $p\in[1,\infty]$.
 Our numerical results show that the proposed fixed point algorithm offers more than two orders of magnitude speed-up in computational time for $p=1$, compared to the existing semidefinite programming approach without significant effect on the numerical accuracy.
 For $p>1$, the reach set computation results reported here are novel.
 Our results are expected to be useful in real-time safety critical applications such as decision making for collision avoidance of autonomous vehicles, where the computational time-scale for reach set calculation needs to be much smaller than the vehicular dynamics time-scale.

 {\bf Keywords:} Ellipsoidal calculus, Firey $p$-sum, outer approximation, optimal ellipsoid, reach sets.